The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 59 cities.

-We then calculated the percent of residents that are Hispanic.
-The percentages ranked from 57.2% to 0.7%.
+We then calculated the percent of residents that are Hispanic or Latino.
+The percentages ranked from 58.1% to 0.3%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-De Queen took the distinction of being the most Hispanic, while Helena-West Helena was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+De Queen took the distinction of being the most Hispanic or Latino, while Helena-West Helena was the least Hispanic or Latino city.

 De Queen is a city and the county seat of Sevier County, Arkansas, United States.
 The population was 6,629 at the 2010 census.
 The placename is the anglicization of the family name of the Dutch merchant and railway financier, Jan de Goeijen.
 De Goeijen was reportedly rather unhappy with the deformation of his name